-From the very outset the Commune was compelled to recognize that the working class, once come to power, could not go on managing with the old state machine; that in order not to lose again its only just conquered supremacy, this working class must, on the one hand, do away with all the old repressive machinery previously used against it itself, and, on the other, safeguard itself against its own deputies and officials, by declaring them all, without exception, subject to recall at any moment.
-What had been the characteristic attribute of the former state?
-Society had created its own organs to look after its common interests, originally through simple division of labour.
-But these organs, at whose head was the state power, had in the course of time, in pursuance of their own special interests, transformed themselves from the servants of society into the masters of society.
-This can be seen, for example, not only in the hereditary monarchy, but equally so in the democratic republic.
-Nowhere do "politicians" form a more separate and powerful section of the nation than precisely in North America.
-There, each of the two major parties which alternately succeed each other in power is itself in turn controlled by people who make a business of politics, who speculate on seats in the legislative assemblies of the Union as well as of the separate states, or who make a living by carrying on agitation for their party and on its victory are rewarded with positions.
-It is well known how the Americans have been trying for thirty years to shake off this yoke, which has become intolerable, and how in spite of it all they continue to sink ever deeper in this swamp of corruption.
-It is precisely in America that we see best how there takes place this process of the state power making itself independent in relation to society, whose mere instrument it was originally intended to be.
-Here there exists no dynasty, no nobility, no standing army, beyond the few men keeping watch on the Indians, no bureaucracy with permanent posts or the right to pensions.
-And nevertheless we find here two great gangs of political speculators, who alternately take possession of the state power and exploit it by the most corrupt means and for the most corrupt ends-and the nation is powerless against these two great cartels of politicians, who are ostensibly its servants, but in reality dominate and plunder it.
+The Commune was compelled to recognise from the outset that the working class, once come to power, could not carry on business with the old State machine; that in order not to lose again its but newly-won supremacy, this working class must, on the one hand, do away with all the old repressive machinery previously used against it, and on the other, safeguard itself against its own deputies and officials, by declaring them all, without exception, subject to recall at any moment.
+What had been the special characteristics of the former State?
+Society had created its own organs to look after its common interests, first through the simple division of labour.
+But these organs, at whose head was the State power, had in the course of time, in pursuance of their own special interests, transformed themselves from the servants of society into the masters of society; as can be seen for example, not only in the hereditary monarchy, but equally also in the democratic republic.
+There is no country in which "politicians" form a more powerful and distinct section of the nation than in North America.
+There each of the two great parties which alternately succeed each other in power is itself in turn controlled by people who make a business of politics, who speculate on seats in the legislative assemblies of the Union as well as of the separate States, or who make a living by carrying on agitation for their party and on its victory are rewarded with positions.
+It is common knowledge that the Americans have been striving for thirty years to shake off this yoke, which has become intolerable, and that in spite of all they can do they continue to sink ever deeper in this quicksand of corruption.
+It is precisely in America that we have the best example of the growing independence of the State power in opposition to society, whose mere instrument it was originally intended to be.
+Here there was no dynasty, no nobility, no standing army, beyond the few men keeping watch on the Indians; no bureaucracy with permanent posts or the right to pensions.
+And nevertheless we find here two great groups of political speculators, who alternately take possession of the State machine, and exploit it by the most corrupt means and for the most corrupt ends-and the nation is powerless against these two great cartels of politicians, who are ostensibly its servants, but in reality exploit and plunder it.

-Against this transformation of the state and the organs of the state from servants of society into masters of society -an inevitable transformation in all previous states-the Commune made use of two infallible means.
-In the first place, it filled all posts-administrative, judicial and educational-by election on the basis of universal suffrage of all concerned, subject to the right of recall at any time by the same electors.
-And, in the second place, all officials, high or low, were paid only the wages received by other workers.
+Against this transformation of the State and the organs of the State from the servants of Society into masters of society-a process which had been inevitable in all previous States-the Commune made use of two infallible expedients.
+In the first place, it filled all posts-administrative, judicial and educational-by election on the basis of universal suffrage of all concerned, with the right of these electors to recall their delegate at any time.
+And in the second place, all officials, high or low, were paid only the wages received by other workers.
 The highest salary paid by the Commune to anyone was 6,000 francs.
-In this way an effective barrier to place-hunting and careerism was set up, even apart from the binding mandates to delegates to representative bodies which were added besides.
+In this way an effective barrier to place-hunting and careerism was set up, even apart from the imperative mandates to delegates to representative bodies which were also added in profusion.